On the elements of an innovation ecosystem that address SEKEM’s strategic development goals

 With this background and a look ahead to the coming 40 years, we created the SEKEM Vision, Mission and Goals for 2057.
 You might find our vision for Egypt 2057 “crazy” and not logic from today’s perspective.
 However, we consciously honour in this view the qualities of adventus and deliberately build on our tradition of engaging in missions impossible!
 Still, we want to appreciate the futurum quality and hence we broke down the 18 goals into a more applied mission for SEKEM and concrete objectives for the next 10 years.
 But how do we reach this mission?

-For an innovation ecosystem different roles are needed that lead the process of social innovation, addressing burning issues as well as achieving SEKEM’s Strategic Goals for 2027.
+For an innovative ecosystem, different roles are needed that lead the process of social innovation, addressing burning issues as well as achieving SEKEM’s Strategic Goals for 2027.
 Different people can take different roles, whereas one person can also fill several roles.

 Community activation through stewards (Grounding)